 - Lameness or dropping of wings

 There is no treatment for avian tuberculosis.
 Instead, care will focus on improving the quality of life for the infected birds.
-Beyond that, infected parrots will be separated from the flock to avoid the further spread of the disease.
+Beyond that, infected parrots will be separated from the flock to avoid further spreading the disease.

 Macaw Wasting Syndrome

-Macaw wasting syndrome was first discovered in the early 1970s.
+Macaw wasting syndrome (proventricular dilatation syndrome) was first discovered in the early 1970s.
 As the name implies, it originally caused Macaws to waste away gradually.
 Unfortunately, this disease has since been proven to affect more than 50 other bird species.
-Hence, this syndrome’s name is now more accurately referred to as proventricular dilatation syndrome.

 While that’s the main target of this disease, it also affects other areas.
-These include the digestive and nervous systems.
-In severe cases, an inflammation of the brain may even occur.
+These include the digestive system and nervous systems.
+In severe cases, an inflammation of the brain may occur.

-This disease mainly affects digestion and the bird’s nervous system.
-If your parrot has this condition, you will notice:
+If your parrot has this condition, you’ll notice: